Kelly Ripa Straddles Inflatable Tree Trunk In Epic Jumpsuit Throwback: ‘Seems About Right’

 Of course, Kelly’s home in now significantly more empty than it was, with daughter Lola Grace having flown the nest.
 Lola is attending college in New York City, though, so she isn’t far from home.

 As to seeing more of Kelly, it’s pretty simple.
-Following her Instagram is all that’s required.
+Following her on Instagram is all that’s required.